 Effectively, this job ("hourlyPairScanner") will execute at 1:00, 2:00, 3:00, and so on.

-Here are some common scheduling patterns and their corresponding cron expressions for AutoConfig jobs:
+Here are common scheduling patterns and their corresponding cron expressions for AutoConfig jobs:

 - Every 5 minutes: